TritonDataCenter/node-workflow/API.md

   failed_).
 - `fallback`: Optional.
 A string enclosing a JavaScript function definition.
-  The function __must__ take the parameters `err`, `job` and `cb`, where `cb` is a callback to be called by the function when its execution is finished, either without any arguments, (_task succeed_), or with an error message, (_task failed_). `err` is the error message returned by task `body`.
+  The function __must__ take the parameters `err`, `job` and `cb`, where `cb` is a callback to be called by the function when its execution fails;
+  `err` is the error message returned by task `body`.
 - `retry`: Optional.
 Number of times to retry the task's body execution before either fail the task or call the `fallback` function, when given.
 - `timeout`: Optional timeout, in seconds, for the task execution.